MicrosoftDocs/windows-itpro-docs/devices/surface/deploy-windows-10-to-surface-devices-with-mdt.md

 In addition to the driver files that help Windows communicate with the hardware components of the Surface device, the .zip file you download will also contain firmware updates.
 These firmware updates will update the instructions used by the device hardware to communicate between components and Windows.
 The firmware of Surface device components is updated by installation of specific driver files and thus is installed along with the other drivers during deployment.
 The firmware of an out-of-date Surface device is thus updated when the device reboots during and after the Windows deployment process.

->[!NOTE]
->Beginning in Windows 10, the drivers for Surface devices are included in the Windows Preinstallation Environment (WinPE).
+>**Note:**&nbsp;&nbsp;Beginning in Windows 10, the drivers for Surface devices are included in the Windows Preinstallation Environment (WinPE).
 In earlier versions of Windows, specific drivers (like network drivers) had to be imported and configured in MDT for use in WinPE to successfully deploy to Surface devices.

 #### Application installation files

 In addition to the drivers that are used by Windows to communicate with the Surface device’s hardware and components, you will also need to provide the installation files for any applications that you want to install on your deployed Surface devices.
 To automate the deployment of an application, you will also need to determine the command-line instructions for that application to perform a silent installation.
 In this article, the Surface app and Microsoft Office 365 will be installed as examples of application installation.
 The application installation process can be used with any application with installation files that can be launched from command line.

->[!NOTE]
->If the application files for your application are stored on your organization’s network and will be accessible from your Surface devices during the deployment process, you can deploy that application directly from that network location.
+>**Note:**&nbsp;&nbsp;If the application files for your application are stored on your organization’s network and will be accessible from your Surface devices during the deployment process, you can deploy that application directly from that network location.
 To use installation files from a network location, use the **Install Application Without Source Files or Elsewhere on the Network** option in the MDT New Application Wizard, which is described in the [Import applications](#import-applications) section later in this article.

 #### Microsoft Surface Deployment Accelerator